Everything You Want to Know About German Measles or Rubella

 • Tender and swollen lymph nodes

-• Red rash which starts on your face and then spreads to the rest of the body.
+• Red rash starting on the face and spreading to the body

 • Stiff neck